weewx/weewx/docs/customizing5.md

     way, again by using the tool `wee_database`.
 This choice is best for large modifications.

+!!!
+Warning
-NOTE: Before using the tool `wee_database`, MAKE A BACKUP FIRST!
+    Before using the tool `wee_database`, MAKE A BACKUP FIRST!

 #### Modify the database *in situ* {#add_archive_type}